Very dense foliage and masses of pink to red flowers Thymus serpyllum Coccineus is commonly called Red Creeping Thyme.

 The foliage itself is small and rounded, the flowers appear above on short stems from summer to autumn.

-This is a very useful plant for filling in between pavers as well as for growing as a ground cover.
-A few suggest that it could make an alternative lawn, however it would need to be a very lithely trafficked area to work.
+A few suggest that it could make an alternative lawn, however it would need to be a very lightly trafficked area to work.

 This is a plant that can be grown in a container, either by itself or to underplant taller shrubs.